fmr-llc/jive-form/README.md

 -----
 Once the Form is set up on a page, users can fill out the form and submit entries.
 Each time a form is submitted, a document is created in the destination with the configured category and tags.
 The document will contain a table with one row per form element.
 The first column will contain the field label, and the second column will contain the user's entry.
 <p><img src="docs/form-widget-submission.jpg" /></p>
+Note the title of the submitted document is the form name with a timestamp appended to it so the the Jive document name will be unique.

 Issues